 - Just like there are recipes for everyone, there’s a meal planning style for everyone.

 - Personal preference: what will work best for you?

 - Decide if you want to do it weekly, bi-weekly, or monthly.

 - Take into consideration what your week looks like.

 This truly depends on your lifestyle and when grocery shopping fits into your schedule.
 A lot of people tell us it fits them best to meal plan on Sunday or Monday…at the beginning of the week.
-If you use eMeals, you can pull up the companion app, look at your week and decide when to make the “quick meal” or “slow cooker” meal based on when you need that, skip meals you don’t want to make or add in family favorites to your shopping list.
 The most important thing is consistency.
 Try to make a plan each week to sit down and do the meal plan to set yourself up for success.